portainer/portainer-docs/contributing.md

 # Contributing to Portainer Documentation

 We want to create a unique place to have all the documentation of Portainer, for the past releases and future ones.
-This documentation will be hosted in this address (In definition).
+This documentation will be hosted in this address (to be defined).

 ## Make suggested updates